danfuzz/samizdat/doc/samizdat-0/library-list.md

 `n` must be non-negative and less than or equal to the size of the list.
 If not, it is an error (terminating the runtime).

+#### `listReduce(base, list, function) <> . | !.`

+Reduces a list to a single value, given a base value and a reducer function, operating in low-to-high index order (that is, this is a left-reduce operation).
+The given function is called on each list element, with three arguments: the last (or base) reduction result, the element's index (zero-based), and its value.
+The function result becomes the reduction result, which is passed to the next call of `function` or becomes the return value of the call to this function if it was the call for the final element.

+If the function returns void for any given call, then the previously-returned non-void value (or `base` value if there has yet to be a non-void function return) is what is passed to the subsequent iteration and returned at the end of the call.

+**Note:** See `stringMap` for discussion about choice of argument order.

 #### `listReverse(list) <> list`